Driftnet

 The top level values object in the return contains the extracted values (ip addresses) found with open ports in the provided CIDR.
 Each IP contains an object whose values contain the extracted port numbers for this IP address, together with their observation counts.

-If you need to search a large CIDR, and find other has a non zero value, split up the CIDR into smaller ranges and make multiple queries.
+The summary of IPs is limited to a maximum of 1024 IP addresses.
+Each IP ports summary is is limited to a maximum of 100 values.
+If you need to search a large CIDR, and find other has a non-zero value, consider splitting up the CIDR into smaller ranges and making multiple queries.